 Therefore, every $2.00 saved equates to $10.00 earned.

 Next, focus on calculating for your business, not for a mythical corporate entity.
-Write down your yearly living expenses, according to where you live.
-No need for big city living if you’re based in a small town.
+Write down your yearly living expenses based on your location (and compared them to the other neighborhoods near you).
+You could cut costs quickly by moving just a couple of miles away.
 We found some great numbers to get you started here.

 Then, add up fixed costs like rent and bills for office space, office supplies, and devices, management software, vehicles and maintenance, fuel usage, trade tools, insurance, etc. You’re probably not going to work 365 days/year so don’t forget to subtract weekends, holidays, and any vacation you plan on taking.

 Don’t forget about taxes!
-Depending again on where you live, make sure you’re paying the man what he’s due.
+Make sure you’re paying the man what he’s due.
 You might need an accountant for this but whatever decision you take, this is not a time you want to skimp out and save a bit of cash, as the consequences of tax miscalculations are dire.

 So, how can you improve your lead generation strategy?
-The same way an investment advisor would build you a profitable and sustainable portfolio…diversification.
-You will need to get off your ass and put some time into this… but it’s your business.
+The same way an investment advisor would build a profitable and sustainable portfolio – diversification.

-I’m sure you’ll be willing to do whatever it takes to make it work.
-Here is a list of things’ you NEED to do, including acknowledging that lead generation is for every business, no matter the size and that there are many affordable ways to do it as long as you put in the effort.
+Here is a list of things you NEED to do, including acknowledging that lead generation is for every business, no matter the size.
+There are many affordable ways to do it as long as you put in the effort.
 Start with the following:

 Build a minimum 10-page website with at least 1,000 words on each page–DO NOT plagiarize another website, Google and other search engines don’t rank you if you plagiarize.